protesilaos/my-website/_codelog/2022-01-02-review-modus-themes-org-habit-colours.md

 | New cyans    | #47dfea | #00808f |    71126 |

 Now here comes the counter-intuitive part.
-For `modus-operandi` the yellow+red as well as green+blue combinations had to be rendered more clear.
-Whereas for `modus-vivendi` we had to bring those colours closer to each other to avoid exaggerations in intensity.
+For `modus-operandi` the yellow+red combinations had to be rendered more clear.
+Whereas for `modus-vivendi` we had to bring colours closer to each other to avoid exaggerations in intensity.
 Remember that `modus-vivendi` has a black background, so any extra intensity is immediately noticeable.

 Modus Vivendi select graph (org-habit) colour pairs distance in hueness: